 - Daily.
 Wiping counter tops, scrubbing the sink and sweeping the floor

 - Weekly.
-Clearing out the fridge, cleaning the floor, polishing the sink and scrubbing the hob
+Clearing out the fridge, (snacking will probably help that effort out a bit), cleaning the floor, polishing the sink and scrubbing the hob

 - Monthly.
 Oven cleaning, wiping cabinets and complete cleaning of the fridge